psychemedia/sin-eater-resources/resources/SEMAC_sin-eater-macleod.md

 "And what will it be, then, you that are my friend, and sure knowing me as Aulay mac Luais — Aulay Macneill that never grudges you bit or sup?"
 "/ am Judasy
 "And at that word," says Aulay Macneill, when he tells the tale, "at that word the pulse in my heart was like a bat in a shut room.
 But after a bit I took up the talk,
 "'Indeed,' I said; 'and I was not for knowing that.
-May I be so bold as to ask whose son, and of what place? '
+May I be so bold as to ask whose son, and of what place?'
-"But all he said to me was, ' / am Judas!
+"But all he said to me was, 'I am Judas!
-"Well, I said, to comfort him, ' Sure, it 's
+"Well, I said, to comfort him, 'Sure, it 's

 64 THE SIN-EATER
 not such a bad name in itself, though I am knowing some which have a moie home-Hke sound.'
 But no, it was no good.
-"' I am Judas.
+"'I am Judas.
 And because I sold the Son of God for five pieces of silver . . .'
-"But here I interrupted him and said, — ' Sure, now, Neil — I mean, Judas — it was eight times five.'
+"But here I interrupted him and said, — 'Sure, now, Neil — I mean, Judas — it was eight times five.'
 Yet the simpleness of his sorrow prevailed, and I listened with the wet in my eyes.
 "' I am Judas.
 And because I sold the Son of God for five silver shillings.
 He laid upon me all the nameless black sins of the world.
 And that is why I am bearing them till the Day of Days.'"
 And this was the end of the Sin - Eater; for I will not tell the long story of Aulay Macneill, that gets longer and longer every winter: but only the unchanging close of it.
 I will tell it in the words of Aulay.